kwhinnery/appcelerator_mq/README.markdown

 #Appcelerator Message Queue (MQ)#
 Appcelerator MQ is a simple client-side message bus for HTML/JavaScript applications which enables true event-driven UI programming in the browser.
+Appcelerator MQ works alongside several popular DOM Manipulation and Ajax libraries, including the following:

+* jQuery (1.3.2) - Loaded by default if none present
+* Dojo (1.2.3)
+* MooTools (1.2.1)
+* Prototype (1.6.0.3)

 MQ provides a publish/subscribe style of event handling through static functions like so:

 Publish: